guanyingc/DeepHDRVideo/README.md

 ```

 ### Testing on the captured static dataset
-The global motion augmented static dataset can be found in One Drive (`/Real_Dataset/Static/`).
+The global motion augmented static dataset can be found in BaiduYun (`/Real_Dataset/Static/`).
 ```shell
 # Test our method on two-exposure data.
 Download static_RGB_data_2exp_rand_motion_release.tgz and unzip to data/
 # Results can be found in data/models/CoarseToFine_2Exp/